cosc2336-ds-alg/assg00/README.md

 a GitHub repository that you can clone and push your work back into for grading.

-By following assignment invitation link, you will be taken to GitHub, where you will be asked to accept the assignment.
+By following the assignment invitation link, you will be taken to GitHub Classrooms, where you will be asked to accept the assignment.
 If this is the first assignment you are accepting, you need to associate your GitHub account with the class ID that identifies you as a member of this